 Nestled among rolling hills in the village of Gambier, the Kenyon campus is known for its striking beauty.
 Its historic buildings and shaded lawns have nurtured excellent writers for generations.
 Students have full access to College recreational facilities, including basketball and tennis courts and a swimming pool.
 Weekend activities include social events and field trips.

 Young Writers is a two-week residential program.
 The total cost, including tuition, accommodations, all meals, and activities, is $2,275.

 Kenyon is committed to socioeconomic diversity, and some scholarship aid is available for students who demonstrate financial need as part of their application.
 To apply for scholarship aid, please check the box on the application form and send in the scholarship application form by March 1st.

 How to Apply

-Our online application form is now available.
+Our online application form will be available in January.
 In addition to this form, each student must also submit a brief story or essay (not to exceed 300 words) that illustrates why he or she is interested in participating in the Young Writers program and what he or she might contribute to it.
-A teacher’s letter of recommendation, a high school transcript, and an optional financial aid application must also be postmarked and/or submitted electronically no later than March 1, 2013.
+A teacher’s letter of recommendation, a high school transcript, and an optional financial aid application must also be postmarked and/or submitted electronically no later than March 1, 2014.